Hampi-codes/e-shop/README.md

 ## 🔧 Getting Started

 Follow the steps below to set up and run the application locally.
+Note* make sure you have latest stable version of Node installed

 ### 1. Clone the Repository